 Now, I have my family telling me this is unhealthy.
 And they were right.
 I’m not going out with friends.
 I’m not spending time away from my work.
 I spend all day editing, and my relaxation time in the evenings is writing!

 I forced myself to cut back.
 I stopped eating meals in front of the laptop.
 I fired up my Netflix account.

-After a few days, I began to fall back into the same damn habits.
+After a few days, I began to fall back into the same habits.
 Because like I said, working 24/7 is my default.
 If I’m not, I feel like I should be.

 So what now?
 Restricting work is not the answer.
-That just makes me feel like I’m sitting around twiddling my thumbs when I need to be getting shit done.
+That just makes me feel like I’m sitting around twiddling my thumbs when I need to be getting things done.
 Setting hours is not the answer.
 My work is too flexible, too chaotic.
 Some days I might need to work crazy hours, and I’m okay with that.

 As I've been brainstorming solutions, I've considered the fact that 98% of my work takes place on a screen—my Macbook or iPhone.
 The other 2% is writing in my planner (unless I’m handwriting a story).

-I have found that a lot of stress comes from my constant interaction with technology and with the Internet.
+I have found that a lot of stress comes from my constant interaction with technology and with the internet.
 There will always be another text, another email, another notification.
 And as long as I’m staring at a screen, I feel the need to answer them immediately.
 I am basically adding a constant task to my to-do list, so that everything else I am trying to accomplish only gets half of my attention.

 There’s not much I can do about that.
 I need technology to do my job.
 But I also need to give myself a break from it—more than just turning off the wifi.